Historical Map

 First Siege of Constantinople

-The Crusaders and Venetians besieged the Byzantine capital to place Alexios IV Angelos on the throne.
-The blind Doge Enrico Dandolo personally led the daring naval assault on the sea walls, forcing the usurping emperor, Alexios III, to flee.
+The Crusaders and Venetians besieged the Byzantine capital to place Alexios IV Angelos - A Byzantine prince who promised the Crusaders immense wealth to help him overthrow his uncle, leading to the diversion of the Fourth Crusade to Constantinople. on the throne.
+The blind Doge Enrico Dandolo - The Doge of Venice who, despite his old age and blindness, masterminded the diversion of the Fourth Crusade to attack Zara and Constantinople. personally led the daring naval assault on the sea walls, forcing the usurping emperor, Alexios III, to flee.

 1204 AD